 German Energy Saving Ordinance surgeries for energy consultants

-As part of its Service for Experts, the dena team offers surgeries for experts that are intended to ensure the provision of qualified advice on energy.
-For questions regarding special projects related to the German Energy Saving Ordinance, energy consultants can contact the dena team by telephone or use the online contact form from 10 a.m. to 12 p.m. on Mondays and Thursdays.
-Experts will find additional information on the German Energy Saving Ordinance, standards and laws in the dena Service for Experts.
+As part of its expert portal for energy-efficient construction and renovation (FEBS), the dena team offers surgeries for experts that are intended to ensure the provision of qualified advice on energy.
+For questions regarding special projects related to the German Energy Saving Ordinance, energy consultants can contact the dena team by telephone or use the online contact form from 10 a.m. to 12 p.m. on Mondays, Wednesdays and Thursdays and from 2 p.m. to 4 p.m. on Mondays.
+Experts will find additional information on the German Energy Saving Ordinance, standards and laws in the expert portal for energy-efficient construction and renovation (FEBS), which replaces the dena Service for Experts.